MPD: On-duty security guard arrested for stealing money from job seeker using CashApp

 At first detectives said she did not confess right away.
 But when police plugged her phone number into CashApp, it revealed the same user name from the victim’s fraudulent charges.

-WREG-TV spoke with the victim who said, the fact she was on duty when this allegedly happened makes things worse.
+WREG-TV spoke with the victim who said the fact she was on duty when this allegedly happened makes things worse.

 It is a case that is so surprising and so strategic, it left the victim shocked.